impresspages/core-experimental/readme.md

-# ImpressPages
+# ImpressPages core

-ImpressPages is a php framework with user friendly drag & drop CMS.
+This repository is used as a library for the main "htps://github.com/impresspages/ImpressPages" respository.
+Here are stored the most fundamental features of ImpressPages.
+In long run, this repository should become into a self sustainable ImpressPages-framework without CMS.

 ## Install by downloading ZIP archive from the website